seed-run/homepage/_docs/configuring-custom-domains.md

 > Domains need to be managed by Amazon Route 53 for Seed to configure the custom domain

-To configure the custom domain for a stage, head over to stage and click **View Deployment**.
+To configure the custom domain for a service, head over to a stage and click **View Deployment**.

 ![Stage View Deployment](/assets/docs/configuring-custom-domains/stage-view-deployment.png)